stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

      └── golden
 ```

 The testing framework recognized that this was the first execution, therefore created the fizzbuzz test with the ```actual``` and ```golden``` files.
 The difference between this two files is that the ```golden``` will stay the same unless we want to update it while the ```actual``` file will be overwritten everytime we run the test.
-This is useful when we want to updating test, but we will see that further in this tutorial.
+This is useful when updating the tests, but we will see that further in this tutorial.

-## A more real test case
+## A More Real Test Case

-The `fizzbuzz` module was used to create a simply and didactic example but it could have been easily tested with unit tests.
+The `fizzbuzz` module was used to create a simple and didactic example but it could have been easily tested with unit tests.
 In the practice golden tests are often used when testing JSON, HTML or images which generate large outputs.
 We haven't also tested the whole functionality of `hspec-golden` library yet.
 For example the `hgold` CLI for updating the golden files.

 Lets create some new modules to demostrate a real case in which golden tests are needed.